JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 const function2 = () => console.trace()const function1 = () => function2()function1()
 ```

 This will print the stack trace.
-This is what’s printed if I try this in the Node REPL:
+This is what's printed if I try this in the Node REPL:

 ```
 Trace    at function2 (repl:1:33)    at function1 (repl:1:25)    at repl:1:1    at ContextifyScript.Script.runInThisContext (vm.js:44:33)    at REPLServer.defaultEval (repl.js:239:29)    at bound (domain.js:301:14)    at REPLServer.runBound [as eval] (domain.js:314:12)    at REPLServer.onLine (repl.js:440:10)    at emitOne (events.js:120:20)    at REPLServer.emit (events.js:210:7)